enkidevs/curriculum/lua/roblox-studio/cframes-ii/cframes-math-ii.md

 ## Content

-There is **no specific syntaxes** for subtracting, multiplying, or dividing CFrames.
+There are **no specific syntaxes** for subtracting, multiplying, or dividing CFrames.

 However, **it is possible to add, multiply, or subtract** a `CFrame` with a `Vector3`.